Battle of Ulundi: Prelude

+Cetshwayo's translator, Cornelius Vijn, a Dutch trader he had imprisoned at the start of the war, informed Chelmsford through the peace offers of gathering Zulu forces.

 For his renewed offensive Chelmsford's strength was increased to 25,000.
-(Note: Colenso gives British strength in April as 22,545.Colenso 1880) The very size of the force overwhelmed the supply and transport capacity of Natal and Chelmsford would have to use a number of troops that could be sustained in the field.
-In the event, for his main column, he fielded two cavalry regiments, five batteries of artillery and 12 infantry battalions, amounting to 1,000 regular cavalry, 9,000 regular infantry and a further 7,000 men with 24 guns, including the first ever British Army Gatling gun battery.
-The lumbering supply train consisted of 600 wagons, 8,000 oxen and 1,000 mules.
-The structure of the force was reorganised; Colonel Evelyn Wood's No. 4 column became the flying column, Colonel Charles Pearson was relieved of command by Major General Henry Crealock and his No.1 column became the 1st Division and Major General Newdigate was given command of the new 2nd Division, accompanied by Lord Chelmsford.
+(Note: Colenso) The very size of the force overwhelmed the supply and transport capacity of Natal and Chelmsford would have to use a number of troops that could be sustained in the field.
+For his main column, he fielded two cavalry regiments, five batteries of artillery and 12 infantry battalions, amounting to 1,000 regular cavalry, 9,000 regular infantry and a further 7,000 men with 24 guns, including the first British Army Gatling gun battery.
+The supply train consisted of 600 wagons, 8,000 oxen and 1,000 mules.
+The structure of the force was reorganised; No. 4 column (Colonel Evelyn Wood) became the flying column, Colonel Charles Pearson was relieved of command by Major General Henry Crealock and his No.1 column became the 1st Division and Major General Newdigate was given command of the new 2nd Division, accompanied by Chelmsford.

 Invasion

-All through April and May there was much to and fro manoeuvring by the British, particularly with supply and transport.
-Eventually, on 3 June, the main thrust of the second invasion began its slow advance on Ulundi.
-The 1st Division was to advance along the coast belt supporting 2nd Division, which with Wood's flying column, an independent unit, was to march on Ulundi from Rorke's Drift and Kambula.
-With his army damaged after Kambula, King Cetshwayo refrained from attacking the extended and vulnerable supply lines, consequently the British advance was unopposed.
+All through April and May there was much manoeuvring by the British, particularly with supply and transport.
+On 3 June, the main thrust of the second invasion began its slow advance on Ulundi.
+The correspondent of The Times wrote, "We are wandering towards Ulundi much as the Children of Israel wandered towards Canaan ... ".
+The 1st Division was to advance along the coast, supporting the 2nd Division, which with Wood's flying column, an independent unit, was to march on Ulundi from Rorke's Drift and Kambula.
+With his army damaged after Kambula, King Cetshwayo refrained from attacking the extended and vulnerable supply convoys and the British advance was unopposed.